Training-Conditional Coverage Bounds under Covariate Shift

-In this paper, we study the training-conditional coverage properties of the conformal prediction methods under covariate shift.
-We present concentration bounds of the training-conditional errors for weighted jackknife+ (JAW)~\citet{prinster2022jaws}, full, and split conformal methods.
-In terms of distributions, we assume the existence of $dQ/dP$ and consider two regimes: (1) $\|dQ/dP\|_\infty<\infty$ and (2) $\|dQ/dP\|_{P,2}<\infty$, where $Q$ and $P$ denote the distribution of the test and training data, respectively.
-These two settings have also been considered in~\citet{ma2023optimally} to study the optimality of the reproducing kernel Hilbert space (RKHS) regressions under the covariate shift setting, where it is assumed that the true regression function (i.e., $\E (Y|X=x)$) belongs to the RKHS.
+We present concentration bounds of the training-conditional coverage for weighted jackknife+ (JAW)~\citep{prinster2022jaws}, full, and split conformal methods.
 Regarding the training algorithm, no assumption is made for the split conformal method.
 However, full conformal and jackknife+ methods are analyzed under the assumption of \emph{uniform stability} as explained below.
 Let $\hat\mu_{\Dv_n}$ denote the predictor function estimated using the training data $\Dv_n$.
 A training algorithm is called uniformly stable if,

-with $\beta=O(1/n)$ for any two datasets $(\Dv_n$, $\Dv'_n)$ differing in one (training) data sample~\citet{bousquet2002stability}.
+with $\beta=O(1/n)$ for any two datasets $(\Dv_n$, $\Dv'_n)$ differing in one (training) data sample~\citep{bousquet2002stability}.
 This is a stronger notion of algorithmic stability than the $(m,n)$-stability assumed in~\citet{liang2023algorithmic}.
-Nevertheless, uniform stability is satisfied by a class of regression models known as RKHS regression~\citet{bousquet2002stability}, i.e., regularized empirical risk minimization over an RKHS~\citet{paulsen2016introduction,scholkopf2002learning}.
-Examples of reproducing kernel Hilbert spaces are certain Sobolev spaces of smooth functions~\citet{wahba1990spline}.
+Nevertheless, uniform stability is satisfied by a class of regression models known as RKHS regression~\citep{bousquet2002stability}, i.e., regularized empirical risk minimization over an RKHS~\citep{paulsen2016introduction,scholkopf2002learning}.
+Examples of reproducing kernel Hilbert spaces are certain Sobolev spaces of smooth functions~\citep{wahba1990spline}.